 Season 3, Episode 7 – This week we are joined by Matthias Kraus, who leads our Customer Experience business in Germany.
 He brings with him incredible CX experience, from E.ON, McKinsey, IBM (so client-side, consultancy and tech)… and just in case, in the words of Shania Twain, that don’t impress you much, he’s an endurance athlete, into ultra-marathons, and long-distance triathlons.
 So when Matthias describes great CX as a marathon, not a sprint, we reckon he knows what he’s talking about.
 Listen in to learn more about what makes for truly great CX measurement and management.

 Season 3, Episode 6 – How can companies best capitalize on the troves of mystery shopping performance management and strategic data they gather?
 Three overarching factors are critical.
-The first two are vital and well-understood by many companies, if not always realised.
+The first two are vital and well-understood by many companies, if not always realized.
 The third is what can truly elevate a program, and separate a company from its competition.
 This week, we are joined by Mike Murphy, VP, Client Success in our US Channel Performance business.
 Mike shares his take on those three factors, including that ‘last mile’ of turning data into a better experience for customers, and improved business results.

 Season 3, Episode 5 – Governments across the world have mandated a host of health and safety measures, including the wearing of face masks, to reduce the spread of COVID.
 Many of these regulations mean that customer experiences have fundamentally changed, putting customers and businesses into an unprecedented state of uncertainty.
 This week we are joined by Ipsos’ Jean-Francois Damais, Manuel Garcia-Garcia and Fiona Moss to explore the extent to which wearing face masks impacts our ability to foster human rapport and build strong relationships, and offer guidance for organizations charged with designing and delivering positive customer experiences within these constraints.
 With mask wearing likely here to stay, and for some considerable time yet, how do retailers create meaningful ‘masked moments’ that encourage customers to return, spend and recommend, while also ensuring that customers and staff stay safe?